medialab/minet/docs/cli.md

 Optional Arguments:
   -z, --compress                Whether to compress the downloaded files when
                                 saving files on disk.
+  --domain-parallelism DOMAIN_PARALLELISM
+                                Max number of urls per domain to hit at the same time.
+Defaults to `1`.
   --factory                     Whether crawl target is a crawler factory
                                 function.
   --folder-strategy FOLDER_STRATEGY